Bull: Significance in human culture

 Sacred bulls have held a place of significance in human culture since before the beginning of recorded history.
 They appear in cave paintings estimated to be up to 17,000 years old.
 The mythic Bull of Heavens plays a role in the ancient Sumerian Epic of Gilgamesh, dating as far back as 2150 BC.
 The importance of the bull is reflected in its appearance in the zodiac as Taurus, and its numerous appearances in mythology, where it is often associated with fertility.
 See also Korban.
 In Hinduism, a bull named Nandi, usually depicted seated, is worshipped as the vehicle of the god Shiva and depicted on many of the images of that deity.

 Symbolically, the bull appears commonly in heraldry.
 Bulls appears as charges and crests on the arms of several British families.
 Winged bulls appear as supporters in the arms of the Worshipful Company of Butchers.
 In modern times, the bull is used as a mascot by both amateur and professional sports teams.

 Bulls also have a special significance in Spanish culture, where the Running of the Bulls celebration occurs every year in summer.
 During this festival, a group of human runners called "mozos" try to outrace a group of bulls running behind them, while large crowds watch the entire race.

+Popular NBA team the Chicago Bulls features a bull in its branding, mascot, and merchandise.